Paris Poodles

 Diet:

-rijen dog food.
+Paris Poodles, feed Orijen dog food.
 We have found this works well for our dogs.
-There are so many different dog foods available
+There are so many different dog

 Good Article on Nutrition